Rengo-Labs/CasperLabs-UniswapV2-Core/CONTRIBUTING.md

 ## Contributing to Uniswap V2 Core - Casper Blockchain

-All contributions to this repository from September 9, 2021 on are considered to be licensed under MIT License.
+All contributions to this repository from September 9, 2021 on are considered to be licensed under Apache 2.0 License.

 Workflow for bug fixes: